isomerpages/nparks-apoc/_orchid-show/General Displays.md

 Floral fashion showcase by students from ITE College Central

 #### Wonders of Orchids
-Featuring photos of orchids contributed by members of the public, in partnership with Nikon and Photographic Society of Singapore.
+Featuring photos of orchids contributed by members of the public presented by Nikon and Photographic Society of Singapore.

 #### Orchids & Art
 Showcasing a selection of botanical art from the Singapore Botanic Gardens’ archives